The Mad Hatter: “Have I gone mad?”

 Due to the Hatter’s constant contact with the mercury, they were exposed to intense mercury poisoning.
 Quite apart from the damage to the lungs, mercury poisoning caused severe neurological damage, drooling, mental confusion, forgetfulness, derangement, and eventual paralysis.
 All these symptoms were described as one going “mad,” and its frequent occurrences in the hat industry coined the phrase “Going Mad as a Hatter”.

 Though we don’t claim to be 100% sane, we will say that conditions have improved drastically around a Hatter’s Workshop.
-Come on in and see for yourself and while you’re here, feel free to try on any of our 9000 fabulous hats.
+Come on in and see for yourself!
+While you’re here, feel free to try on any of our 10,000 fabulous hats.